Giuseppe Ottaviani

 Giuseppe Ottaviani ([dʒuˈzɛppe ottaˈvjaːni]; born 12 November 1978) is an Italian DJ and record producer.
 He's best known for his 2019 album, EVOLVER, which included the hit singles Tranceland, 8K, & Panama.
-A long-time veteran of trance music, Ottaviani is also a member of the project Pure NRG with British producer Solarstone.
+A long-time veteran of trance music, Ottaviani is also a member of the project Pure NRG with producer Solarstone.

+In 2024, Ottaviani appeared at number 98 in the DJ Mag Top 100 DJs list.

 Biography

 Giuseppe Ottaviani began studying piano at the age of 4 in Viterbo, a small Italian town near Rome.
 After attending music school in his early childhood and studying classical music as a teenager, he discovered electronic music.
 He started to play his first DJ sets at clubs and on local radio stations in 1995, and he later began to use his computer to produce his own music.
 He met DJs Andrea Ribeca and Giacomo Miccichè in 1999, and they decided to start the music project NU NRG; the group began releasing tracks on Vandit Records in 2001.

 Giuseppe left NU NRG in 2005 to pursue a solo career.
 Most of his tracks are released on Vandit, such as "Linking People", "Through Your Eyes", and "No More Alone", with the vocals of Stephen Pickup.